gwusec/faq/README.md

 ## How should I organize my repository?

-  There is an art to roganizing repositories, but inevitably, as the project goes on, they will become a mess.
+  There is an art to organizing repositories, but inevitably, as the project goes on, they will become a mess.
 I suggest the following basic organization that has worked for me ... until it becomes a mess

   ```
   scripts/  : directory for short scripts that process data